architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 #### Returns

-A tuple (array of two objects) containing a string representing an AWS-friendly Lambda resource name (which is based on the path to the function code), and a JSON object that can be assigned to a CloudFormation `sam.json`'s `Resources` section.
-This would define a Lambda that Architect would create during a [`deploy`][deploy].
+A tuple (array of two objects) containing:

+1. A string representing an AWS-friendly Lambda resource name (which is based on the path to the function code), and
+2. A JSON object that can be assigned to a CloudFormation `sam.json`'s `Resources` section.
+This would define a Lambda that Architect would create during a [`deploy`][deploy]

 #### Example Usage of `createLambdaJSON`